 Postpartum Depression Resources

-Because postpartum depression is a very serious condition, there are plenty of support resources available to help the affected woman and her family.
+Postpartum depression is a severe condition.
+Fortunately, plenty of resources are available to help support the affected woman and her family.

 - Help phone lines